San Leandro Bay

 San Leandro Bay is a body of water in the San Francisco Bay.
 It is connected to the Oakland Estuary today, but was originally separated by land which formerly connected Alameda with Oakland.
-It is located along the east of the Oakland International Airport and Bay Farm Island.
+It is located along the east of Oakland San Francisco Bay Airport and Bay Farm Island.
 The principal stream which flows into San Leandro Bay is San Leandro Creek.
 Other tributaries include the East Creek/Peralta Creek watershed and the Lion Creek/Arroyo Viejo watershed.
 Damon Marsh is located there.